Ann-Mari Edvardsen: Other works

 In 2001, Edvardsen was a session lead vocalist for Italian progressive metal band Novembre in the album Novembrine Waltz covering Cloudbusting by Kate Bush.
 In 2005, she was again a session vocalist for Norwegian death metal band Antestor in the album The Forsaken.

 Personal life

-She is sisters with Monika Edvardsen, who is a former vocalist of Atrox and who also formed Tactile Gemma.
+Edvarsen is sisters with Monika Edvardsen.
+Monika is a former vocalist of Atrox; she also formed Tactile Gemma.

-During her studies in Stockholm, she met her husband and got married back in Norway.
-She has five children, born between 2005 and 2013 in her marriage.
+During her studies in Stockholm, Edvarsen met her husband; they married in Norway.
+The couple have five children, born between 2005 and 2013.